ctlcltd/e2-sat-editor/ROADMAP.md

 For suggestions of any kind, please open a [Feature request](https://github.com/ctlcltd/e2-sat-editor/issues/new?template=feature_request.yml).

-There are several points To Do and To Evalutate.
+There are several points To Do and To Evaluate.

 **To Do:**